qua-platform/qualibrate/README.md

 ## Installation

+**Requirements**
 QUAlibrate requires Python ≥ 3.9.
-To get started, follow these steps:
+It is also recommended to use a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/).

 1. **Install QUAlibrate**
+   Run the following command in a terminal:

    ```bash
    pip install qualibrate